 |

-The photo on the left the shows the visitor information
+on the left the shows the visitor information centre

-centre in the formal viewing area in front of the
+in the formal viewing area in front of the carpark.

-boardwalks will allow visitors to experience the wonders
+The boardwalks will allow visitors to experience the

-of the termite architect's to get very close to the
+wonders of the termite architect's to get very close

 environment and eco systems.